Wesley16838/frontend_interview/README.md

   **[⬆ Back to Top](#table-of-contents)**

 41. ### Comparison Angular vs. React vs. Vue

     |           | Angular    | React               | Vue                          |
     | --------- | ---------- | ------------------- | ---------------------------- |
     | Language  | TypeScript | JavaScript XML(JSX) | HTML template and JavaScript |
     | Model     | MVC        | Virtial DOM         | Virtial DOM                  |
     | Data Flow | Two-Way    | One-Way             | Both                         |

         **[⬆ Back to Top](#table-of-contents)**

+42. ### ?? vs ||
+    > logical OR (||) operator, which returns the right-hand side operand if the left operand is any falsy value, not only null or undefined.
+    > The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+    > In other words, if you use || to provide some default value to another variable foo, you may encounter unexpected behaviors if you consider some falsy values as usable (e.g., '' or 0).